jamescoleuk/fuzzy_finder/README.md

 `fuzzy_finder` is a fuzzy finding UI for Rust CLI applications.

-Does your application have a big list of things your users want to search through?
+Does your CLI app have a big list of things your users want to search through?
 If so you might find this library helpful.
 It looks like this:

 ![An image showing fuzzy finding through Lord of the Ring characters](examples/example_01.png)